sound-infinity/Cheat-Engine/README.md

 # PLEASE READ

-To avoid conflict, you need to make sure you opened the correct roblox process (high memory usage) and not the secondary one only used for roblox's AC.
+To avoid conflict, you need to make sure you opened the correct roblox process (high memory usage) and not the secondary one only used for roblox's AC (only uses 0-10mb of RAM).

-So open Task manager and close the roblox process that only uses 0-10 mb of RAM

-Open the correct process in cheat engine, go to Memory View --> Tools --> Lua Engine --> Paste the script in the text box and hit Execute.
+Once you've opened the correct process in cheat engine, go to Memory View --> Tools --> Lua Engine --> Paste the script in the text box and hit Execute.

 # UPDATE LOG